MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-cribl.md

     .add database YOUR_DATABASE_NAME admins  ('aadapp=YOUR_APP_ID;YOUR_TENANT_ID') 'AAD App'
     ```

+> [!NOTE]
+>

 ## Run the lab

-The following lab is designed to give you the experience of starting to create data, setting up the Kafka connector, and streaming this data to Azure Data Explorer with the connector.
+The following lab is designed to give you the experience of starting to create data, setting up the Cribl Stream connector, and streaming this data to your kql query engine with the connector.
 You can then look at the ingested data.

+### Map the

 ### Clone the git repo